 This command sets the operation of the Trigger Out signal to either Function Strobe or Trigger mode.
-The factory default is Trigger state which means the OUTP:TTLT:STAT command is required to generate outputs.
+Note that on Series II MX/RS/BPS system having firmware revision 4.00 or higher, factory default is Trigger state which means the OUTP:TTLT:STAT command is required to generate outputs.
+On Series I MX units having firmware 1.00 or higher, default mode is FSTR.
+This command does not apply to Series I units.
+On Series I units, the OUTPUT:TTLT 1 command will force the mode to trigger output mode.
 In Function Strobe mode, an output pulse is generated automatically any time an output parameter such as voltage, frequency or phase is programmed.
 The AC source Trigger Out signal is available at the BNC connector on the rear of the power source.